xenix4845/pastebox/README.md

 ```

 ### How to use?
+> [!IMPORTANT]
+> The default time zone is set to Asia/Seoul.
+Please set it to match the country where you currently reside.

 1. Clone the repository or download it as a .zip file.
 2. Run the service using Docker Compose.
 You can build and run it locally with `docker compose up -d --build`, or use the prebuilt image.
 To use the prebuilt image, run it with `docker-compose-dockerhub.yml`.
 3. Open `http://localhost:3000` in your browser, or access the service through a reverse proxy configured with Nginx, Traefik, or Caddy.
 Once the service is running properly, you can use it with `curl`.